You Don’t Need Help With Your Regulatory Submission

 I mean, you do your own taxes, and you’re not an expert in US tax law, right?

+I mean, sure.
 But if you don’t find, read, and correctly interpret every applicable regulation, how do you know what you’re missing?
+And we know from experience that the FDA, the EU MDR, and other notified bodies don’t take kindly to missed deadlines.

 Every year the FDA produces more than: